 An in-state university that recognized the importance of agriculture to our local and national economies was appealing to me.
 Even as a high schooler, it was obvious to me that UNL was futuristic in their mission by preparing students to contribute to a rapidly evolving society.
 Every time I visited campus, I felt welcomed and valued by students and staff.
 Alumni and other organizations are dedicated to the success of students and provide great amounts of financial support in the form of scholarships.

-The community is my favorite part of CASNR and Animal Science.
+The community was my favorite part of CASNR and Animal Science.
 People here genuinely care about the things that matter to you.
-People are quick to pick up conversations with each other whether they are lifetime friends or have never met before.
+People were quick to pick up conversations with each other whether they are lifetime friends or have never met before.
 Faculty and staff care about each individual student and make themselves as available as possible.
-Sometimes I visit my advisor just to talk about life.
-He gives me advice about how to be efficient with my class schedule, gain opportunities that will help me be successful, and balance school and my personal life.
+Sometimes I would visit my advisor just to talk about life.
+He gave me advice about how to be efficient with my class schedule, gain opportunities that will help me be successful, and balance school and my personal life.
 I am thankful for such a caring community who is focused on the future leaders of agriculture.